[Article was written before the start of the Tour de France and has not been updated.]

 The second week is something else from the start.
 Firstly, a mountain stage with a finale on descent before the 11th stage brings the first summit finish after an explosive 110 kilometres race through the high mountains.
 The following day serves yet another hearty mountain meal with an uphill finish in Alpe d’Huez.
 At the end of these three high altitude days it is highly unlikely that the winner will have revealed himself, but we definitely know who is not going to win the Tour de France.

-The third week kicks off with mountain stage that ends back in the valley in Bagnères-de-Luchon.
+The third week kicks off with a mountain stage that ends in the valley of Bagnères-de-Luchon.
 So an opportunity for fast descenders – Froome, Nibali, Valverde, Roglic?
-Then the 17th stage is be something to look forward to as it features three tough climbs in merely 65 kilometres.
+Then the 17th stage is something to look forward to, as it features three tough climbs in merely 65 kilometres.
 Expect a GC-contender who has seen his overall ambitions turn sour to give it a last shot with a long range attack, thus shaking up the overall at the end of the day.
 So this compact mountain stage could very well turn out to be decisive.
 The 19th stage is promising for different reasons: 200 kilometres, almost 5,000 vertical metres (Aspin, Tourmalet, Soulor, Aubisque), and finish after a 20 kilometres descent.
 The hilly time trial on the penultimate day of action will decide on the final rankings.

 Favourites Tour de France 2018

 **** Tom Dumoulin, Romain Bardet, Vincenzo Nibali, Jakob Fuglsang

 *** Rigoberto Uran, Adam Yates, Primoz Roglic, Mikel Landa